 Don’t ever make the mistake of thinking that how awesome you are depends on the number of friends you have.
 It doesn’t.
 Not at all.
 Sometimes people with less friends are the most amazing people you could ever meet – it’s just that they’re waiting for the right people to find them.
 And that’s completely okay.
 Being on your own doesn’t mean that there’s something wrong with you – it certainly doesn’t mean that!
-It means that you know what’s right for you and you know you deserve someone who who has make the effort to find out the wonderful things about you – and that is totally awesome.
+It means that you know what’s right for you and you know you deserve someone who makes the effort to find out the wonderful things about you – and that is totally awesome.

 There are plenty of people who will love your socks off when they get to know you and who will want to be around you.
 They just have to find you, and you them, which you will.
 But the most important things is not to stay with people who are mean because you’re scared of being on your own.
 Being on your own can feel lonely, but being around the wrong sort of people feels even lonelier, and completely awful.

 And finally …

 Kids are clever.
 They know what’s going on and they’re intuitive.
 When they say something is off, it usually is.
 Ask them for information.
 Ask them for their opinion.
 Ask them what they think you should do and let them know that you understand.
 Kids just want to be our heroes too, but more importantly, they all have it in them to be their own.